webaverse/docs/docs/engineering/ipfs/ipfs-backend-quickstart.md

 }

 ```
-3. Create a  `cert/`  folder.
-Create 2 new files inside:  `fullchain.pem`  and  `privkey.pem`.
-Ask [Avaer](https://github.com/avaer) for the certificates.
+Create a  `cert/`  folder and copy into it the `fullchain.pem`  and  `privkey.pem` files for a valid certificate
+>You can ask [Avaer](https://github.com/avaer) for the certificates

 ---

 ## Running Your Application

-Run your application using npm:
+Run your application:

 ```bash